-Master of Fine Arts in Craft: Critical and Innovative Practice
+Master of Fine Arts in Craft: Critical Studio Practice

 Oregon College of Art and Craft (OCAC) has a long tradition of educating entrepreneurial, critical thinkers and creative makers who innovate through engagement with materials.

 The MFA is an advanced Craft studies program which emphasizes problem solving through the manipulation of materials and the vigorous exchange across disciplines and media.
 With an expansive and versatile approach, the MFA exposes you to an intellectual investigation of process, purpose, and communication distinguished by its methodology as much as its outcome.
 Chaired by maker and educator Karl Burkheimer, the 60-credit program combines courses in studio creative practice, cross media studies, theoretical seminars, and electives.
 The program has been designed as a full-time immersion, with two full academic years (fall and spring) and one mid-sequence summer term of study.

 How to Apply